jenkass/reddit_parser/README.rst

     > python -m pip install -r requirements.txt

-6) Run the script:
+6) Run the script.

+   If you want to set the number of posts for parsing, you must specify the optional argument ``-cp`` and specify the number of posts.

+   If you want to set the name of the resulting file, you must specify the optional argument ``-n`` and specify the file name.

+   If you do not specify optional arguments, the default value for the number of posts = 100, and for the file name - ``reddit-YYYYYMMDDDHHMM.txt``.

 .. code-block:: shell

     > python parser.py
+    Example:
+    > python parser.py -cp 50
+    > python parser.py -n result.txt
+    > python parser.py -cp 3 -n data.txt

 Result
 ---------------------------
-After the script runs, the project directory will contain a resulting text file named ``reddit-YYYYMMDDHHMM.txt``, where YYYY - year; MM - month; DD - day; HH - hours; mm - minutes
+After the script runs, the project directory will contain a resulting text file named ``reddit-YYYYMMDDHHMM.txt``, where YYYY - year; MM - month; DD - day; HH - hours; mm - minutes, if the optional parameter -n was not specified, otherwise the resulting file will be called as specified in the optional parameter.